HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **SNMP**
 Simple Network Management Protocol
 Collects and organizes information about managed devices on IP networks can also modify the information to change device behavior.
+This protocol is supported by LwIP.

 **TCP**
 Transmission Control Protocol